ToolmanP/Thoughtcrime/pages/AppSystem.md

   logseq.order-list-type:: number
 - No delivery guaranteed
   logseq.order-list-type:: number
-- No request without a request buffer. logseq.order-list-type:: number
+- No request without a request buffer. (preventing the a large overflow of data to overwhelm the whole system and consorting to a chain of timeout) logseq.order-list-type:: number
 - Too much emphasis on requests and responses logseq.order-list-type:: number